 Northern Neck Surveys, 1697, 1722–1781

 This collection of records consists of original plats and accompanying papers pertaining to land grants.
 Included among the supplemental papers, in addition to warrants and assignments, are transcripts of official records from England and several of the colonies, a small number of Bible leaves, affidavits, and letters.
 The major subjects of these documents are family relationships, social and economic situations in the area, and interpretations of verbal contracts.
-These documents are available on microfilm.
+These documents have been digitized and are being added to the collection incrementally.
+If a link to the survey does not exist yet, the surveys are available on microfilm.

 Northern Neck Plats and Certificates, 1786–1874